chriopter/christopher-eller.de/README.md

 1. Navigate to the `import/` directory in the repository
 2. Push photo with a descriptive filename (e.g., "Sunset in Spain.jpeg")
-3. The photo will be automatically:
+3. The photo will by Workflow be automatically:
    - Stripped of EXIF GPS data
    - Converted to proper filename format (e.g., "sunset-in-spain.jpeg")
    - Placed in the correct Hugo structure